Yamakaja/boxmuller/reference/README.md

-# Fixed Point Box Mueller Reference Implementation
+# Fixed Point Box-Muller Reference Implementation

-This codebase aims to supply a bit-correct reference implementation of the xoroshiro128plus and box-mueller VHDL ip cores in the parent project.
+This codebase aims to supply a bit-correct reference implementation of the xoroshiro128plus and box-muller VHDL ip cores in the parent project.

 ### Overview